-Stacy comes to FSG with a decade of experience in nonprofit management, grants administration, and project management.
+Stacy comes to the chief of staff role at FSG with more than 15 years of experience in nonprofit management, grants administration, and project management.
+She works with FSG’s Co-CEOs, Leadership Team, Board of Directors, and staff across all levels and locations to drive strategic priorities, decision-making, and overall firm development activities.
 Her professional experience has been spent largely at organizations bridging the private, public, and NGO sectors across key international markets.
-As director of programs for the Shared Value Initiative (SVI), a multi-stakeholder effort that aims to drive adoption and improve implementation of shared value strategies amongst leading companies, civil society, and government organizations, Stacy works with SVI and FSG team members, as well as external networks, to shape and execute SVI programming and content.
-She is the author of Investing in Innovation: Verizon’s Approach to Incubating Shared Value and is the primary architect of the Initiative’s annual Shared Value Leadership Summit.
+From 2013-2019, as director of programs for FSG’s Shared Value Initiative (SVI), a multi-stakeholder effort that aims to drive adoption and improve implementation of shared value strategies amongst leading companies, civil society, and government organizations, Stacy shaped SVI strategy, built external relationships and content, and executed programming to serve the global shared value field.
+She is the author of Investing in Innovation: Verizon’s Approach to Incubating Shared Value and was the primary architect of the Initiative’s annual Shared Value Leadership Summit for seven years.

-Prior to her role with the Shared Value Initiative, Stacy was Associate Director of the Center for Emerging Market Enterprises at The Fletcher School, Tufts University, where she oversaw all research projects, fellowship and research assistant programs, executive education development, major events, and grant-funded initiatives—including the Fletcher School Leadership Program for Financial Inclusion, which trains senior-level central bank and finance ministry regulators from frontier markets in effective advocacy for inclusive growth.
-Stacy also previously led external relations at Fletcher’s Jebsen Center for Counter-Terrorism Studies, managed business development activities at a boutique, China-focused consulting firm, and worked in communications and events planning at global microfinance network ACCION International.
+Prior to her time with FSG, Stacy was associate director of the Center for Emerging Market Enterprises at The Fletcher School, Tufts University, where she oversaw all research projects, fellowship and research assistant programs, executive education development, major events, and grant-funded initiatives—including the Fletcher School Leadership Program for Financial Inclusion, which trains senior-level central bank and finance ministry regulators from frontier markets in effective advocacy for inclusive growth.
+Stacy also previously led external relations at Fletcher’s Jebsen Center for Counter-Terrorism Studies, managed business development activities at a boutique China-focused consulting firm, and worked in communications and events planning at global microfinance network ACCION International.

 - Tufts University, The Fletcher School of Law and Diplomacy, MA, International Migration and NGO Management